Canada's Mining University

 From the student perspective, the Goodman School of Mines can expose future leaders to all facets of the industry.
 It serves as a bridge to educational opportunities, the pursuit of career advancement and the leap into unimagined discoveries.

-Bharti School of Engineering
+School of Engineering

-A top-ranked engineering school in Canada, the Bharti School of Engineering offers undergraduate opportunities in Chemical (link), Mechanical (link), Mechanical-Mechatronics (link) and Mining Engineering (link).
+A top-ranked engineering school in Canada, the School of Engineering offers undergraduate opportunities in Chemical (link), Mechanical (link), Mechanical-Mechatronics (link) and Mining Engineering (link).
 At the graduate level, the School offers M.A.Sc., M.Eng. and PhD programs with a focus on mining, mining-mechanical, mechanical, mechatronics, chemical and process engineering, as well as bioprocesses and extractive metallurgy.

 Located in the state-of-the-art Cliff Fielding Research, Engineering and Innovation facility, the School and its graduates enjoy a solid reputation among employers and industry.

-Learn more about the Bharti School of Engineering
+Learn more about the School of Engineering

 Learn more about our undergraduate programs: